ycm-core/YouCompleteMe/README.md

     binaries from llvm.org][clang-download] if at all possible.
 Make sure you download the correct archive file for your OS.

-    We **STRONGLY recommended AGAINST use** of the system libclang instead of the upstream compiled binaries.
+    We **STRONGLY recommend AGAINST use** of the system libclang instead of the upstream compiled binaries.
 Random things may break.
 Save yourself the hassle and use the upstream pre-built libclang.